 How to Select Lightning Dissipation Systems for Towers and Antennas

 The radius of the dissipater electrode cross-section is important.
-The laws of physics indicate that a sphere one centimeter in radius has a maximum charge breakdown of about 30,000 volts, depending on air pressure, temperature and humidity.
+The laws of physics dictate that a sphere one centimeter in radius has a maximum charge breakdown of about 30,000 volts, depending on air pressure, temperature and humidity.
 At this point discharge into the atmosphere occurs.
 As the radius is reduced the amount of charge potential also reduces preventing the buildup of ground charge, thus preventing a strike.

 The natural dissipater points inherent in all objects are a place to start in configuring dissipation on a structure.
 The natural dissipation points typically occur at the top and corners of the structure or antenna.
 Enhancing these natural points on the structure is the most effective way to support the charge dissipation function.
 As a practical matter, the array configuration should be tailored to the structure and not the other way around.